thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		]
 	)

 9.3.
 Now your ship has a gun, but no trigger.
 That is to say, it could technically generate bullets, only there's no ActionToInputsMapping to detect when you want to fire them, and even if there were, there's no Action to map that mapping to.
-To add the Action and its mapping, open PlaceDefault.ts and, in the .defnBuild() method, add this line to the end of the "actions" array:
+To add the Action and its mapping, open PlacePlanet.ts and, in the .defnBuild() method, add this line to the end of the "actions" array:

 	ProjectileGenerator.actionFire()